absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 #### JSON response

-If the request accepts `application/json` or contains the `x-requested-with: xmlhtttprequest` header (case insensitive), the response will be formatted as JSON instead.
+If the request accepts `application/json` or contains the `x-requested-with: xmlhtttprequest` header (case-insensitive), the response will be formatted as JSON instead.
 The Ouch's JsonResponseHandler is then used to process the JSON response.

 The schema will look like this.